ruby-rdf/yaml-ld/README.md

 * [Psych](https://rubygems.org/gems/psych) (>= 4.0)
 * [RDF.rb](https://rubygems.org/gems/rdf) (~> 3.2)

+### Ubuntu limitation

+As of October 2023, Ubuntu distributions are running with libyaml 0.2.1, which does not support YAML 1.2.
+The minimum version needed is libyaml 0.2.5.

 ## Installation
 The recommended installation method is via [RubyGems](https://rubygems.org/).
 To install the latest official release of the `JSON-LD` gem, do:

     % [sudo] gem install yaml-ld

 ## Download
 To get a local working copy of the development repository, do: